Anstey, Leicestershire: Sport

 Anstey is home to Anstey Nomads Football Club who play in the East Midlands Counties League.

 Prior to the Second World War there were two separate teams, the Methodist and St. Marys Parish Church football teams.
 However, following the War in 1947 the two teams merged and became Anstey Nomads.
 The ground, which is owned by the club, is situated on Cropston Road, Anstey.
 In addition to the Anstey Nomads there is the youth football team, Anstey Swifts.
-There also is another local football team, Anstey Town, who play in the Leicestershire Senior League.
+There also is another local football team, Anstey Town, who play in the Midland Football League.

 There are also Rugby Union (Anstey RFC, formed 1980, who play on the Link Road playing fields) and Cricket teams, who play in the local leagues.
 Anstey and Glenfield CC play in the Leicestershire and Rutland Cricket League at Gynsill Lane playing field on the Anstey/Glenfield border, they have two senior teams playing in Division 6 and Division 8, one friendly XI playing numerous Sunday friendlies as of 2016.
 Anstey Narborians play on the recreation ground at Stadon Road, in the Leicestershire League.

 Anstey has three recreation grounds - the main park ("The Reccy") off Stadon Road which has facilities including floodlit multi play/tennis court area, swings, slides, football pitch and a small area for younger children.
 From May 2009 it has a kicking wall and shelter to the side of the Jubilee Hall (APC office) built by Anstey Parish council.
 There is a less well equipped one near Link Road which is occasionally used by the Anstey RFC.
 Millfield Close also has a small area with play equipment on, which is rented from Charnwood Borough Council.